home-assistant/home-assistant.io/source/_integrations/tplink.markdown

 ha_dhcp: true
 ---

-The `tplink` integration allows you to control your [TP-Link Smart Home Devices](https://www.tp-link.com/kasa-smart/) such as smart plugs and smart bulbs.
+The `tplink` integration allows you to control your [TP-Link Smart Home Devices](https://www.tp-link.com/kasa-smart/) such as smart plugs, smart wall switches and smart bulbs.

 There is currently support for the following device types within Home Assistant: